Country Club Plaza

 No analysis available

-The public remarks do not mention owner-occupancy rate.
-I searched for numeric percentages and descriptive phrases for owner-occupancy but found none, so the percentage is unknown.
+I searched all remarks for numeric owner-occupancy percentages and descriptive phrases indicating owner-occupancy level.
+There were no references to owner-occupancy rate, so the percentage is unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.